Start9Labs/docs/src/packaging-guide/project-structure.md

 This is largely boilerplate.
 Update as needed for your service, including replacing references to Hello World/Moon.

-## assets/ (optional)
+## assets/

-Use the `assets/` directory to package arbitrary files into your package.
-For example, an AI service may want to include a default LLM.
+Use the `/assets` directory to include additional files or scripts needed by your service.
+For example, a Python script that generates a default config file for the service.
+It should rarely be necessary to use this directory.

 ## startos/